escambron/hep101-docs/docs/root.rst

 You'll be prompted to agree with the their license agreement.
 Press enter, then you can press ``q`` then type ``yes`` and press enter again to agree.
-Now it asks where you'd like to install Anaconda (be default it wants to install it to ``anaconda3`` in your home directory, we'll give it a bit more of a specific place), let's tell it ``~/Software/Python3/anaconda3``; at the prompt we'll give the path
+Now it asks where you'd like to install Anaconda; by default it wants to install it to ``~/anaconda3`` (in your home directory), but we'll give it our already created (better organized) home.
+Let's tell it ``~/Software/Python3/anaconda3``; at the prompt we'll give the path

 .. code-block::